wietzesuijker/alertzarr/README.md

 ## Features
 - Fetch & normalise sample Copernicus/GDACS alerts.
 - Publish alerts to RabbitMQ as CloudEvents messages.
-- Orchestrate a conversion workflow stub that writes a placeholder GeoZarr store to MinIO.
+- Query the **EODC STAC API** for Sentinel-2 L2A Zarr v2 assets (the same API response also includes thumbnails/true-color previews for context).
+- Run real GeoZarr conversions via `eopf-geozarr`, writing outputs to MinIO/S3 (with an explicit placeholder fallback when no EODC Zarr is available).
 - Generate STAC Item JSON and upload it to MinIO alongside derived assets.
-- Emit a run summary with timestamps and URLs.
+- Emit a run summary with timestamps, source scene metadata, and output URLs.

+The intent of this repository is to demonstrate an end-to-end, automation-ready path from disaster alert ingestion to **real GeoZarr artefacts built from the EODC catalog**.
+Keeping scene discovery fully within the EODC STAC ecosystem ensures reproducible metadata, consistent permissions, and fewer moving parts.

 ## Repository Layout
 ```